VK00071-00085-2x1v

 enlarged vertical slice view

 A northward at 23.9mm zoom at 3:43pm, with the same species plus creamcups, Platystemon californicus, and the Tehachapi Mountains in the distance.
-There are many solar farms and high voltage electrical transmission towers in the area the I carefully avoided including in my frames.
-The goldfields were quite fragrant indicating they had just risen within a day or three.
+There are many solar farms and high voltage electrical transmission towers in the area that I carefully avoided including in my frames.
+The goldfields were quite fragrant indicating some had just risen within a day or three.

 VK00586-00622-2x1v 6800x6000 pixels 2 frame 2 column 1 row 37 shot focus stack stick blend a6700 17-40mm @30.4mm